Enerccio/Cthulhu-OS/README.md

 After compilation is done, you should have `azathoth.img` in `build` directory.

+### Compiling libcthulhu

+`libcthulhu` is library used by all programs in Cthulhu-OS.
+Internally, it is used by some libc syscalls, therefore it is necessary to be always present.
+`make cthulhu`.

+After compilation is done, you should have `libcthulhu.a` and `cthulhu` directory in  `$SYSROOT$/usr/include` directory.

 ### Compiling libnyarlathotep

 `libnyarlathotep` is library used by daemons and other system components.
 You can create it by invoking `make nyarlathotep`.

-After compilation is done, you should have `libnyarlathotep.a` and `nyarlathotep.h` in `build/libnyarlathotep` directory.
+After compilation is done, you should have `libnyarlathotep.a` and `ny` directory in  `$SYSROOT$/usr/include` directory.

 ## Running Cthulhu OS